CosmOS-Creators/reference_project_stmIDE/Cosmos/generated/integration/systemConfig/_requirements.md

 Special element properties:
 * parentReference:
     A parentReference is a special property that does not have to be defined.
 It points to an id of another element which it is the child of.
+* name(only in combination with parentReference):
+    If an element is a parent reference and a name property is present a reference to the parent will be added to the current element where the key is set to the value of the name property.

 ## <a name="dependency-expressions"></a>Dependency expressions